Dark-life944/PPPwn-Android/README.md

 ```sh
 cd storage/emulated/0
 ```
--note: if this message show ( ) tap this:
+-note: if this message show ( bash: cd: storage/emulated/0 : No such file or directory) tap this:
 ```sh
 cd storage/shared
 ```